 Fresh fish produce featured highly on the menu.
 The recommended by a friend meal was the Fish and Chips.
 My word, yes you could tell the fish is fresh here but the portions are also another thing.
 Tip number one, do not snack heavily in the day before coming to dinner.

 My favourite starter for the stay was fresh Shetland mussels.
-In fact they were so plentiful, Faye and I shared a whole pot together so as not to be to greedy.
+In fact they were so plentiful, you could share a whole pot together if with someone so as not to be to greedy.
 The sauce within was lovely.
 White wine, garlic, parsley and shallot cream.
 Yummy!

 On the night I went without fish and chips I decided to go for it.
 I love haggis and love black pudding.
 I am also a Lancashire lad who like a good pie.
-It stood to reason then I was drawn to the Haggis and Black pudding Pie, bound in a creamy peppercorn sauce.
-Faye went for the Cajun Chicken Burger and it certainly came with plenty of trimmings.
+It stood to reason then I was drawn to the Haggis and Black pudding Pie, bound in a creamy peppercorn sauce. also you can go for the Cajun Chicken Burger and it certainly came with plenty of trimmings.

 Now then, I personally am not a dessert kind of guy.
 But one item kept intriguing me on the menu so much I went for it on the last evening.
 Those of a nervous disposition look away now..